timoast/multi-ct/README.md

 conda activate mct
 ```

 This pipeline involves downloading data from AWS, which includes download costs.
-Make sure that you have an AWS account configured.
+Make sure that you have an AWS account configured by running `aws configure` first.

 ```
 snakemake -j 24